Common time management problems (+ how to solve them)

-Solution: The solution to this one is pretty obvious — take breaks and relax.
+The solution to this one is pretty obvious — take breaks and use your vacation days.

 Prevent yourself from working outside your working hours and thinking about work when you’re not actually working.
 There’s more to life than productivity and making money.

 Conclusion: Effective time management is beneficial to both your work and personal life